divVerent/aaaaxy/userguide.md

         may break at any time, and it sure will not work on all OpenGL 2 chips.
 -   On macOS:
+    -   Rendering by default takes place using Metal.
     -   `EBITENGINE_GRAPHICS_LIBRARY=opengl` forces rendering using
         OpenGL 3.2.